textpattern/textpattern/README.txt

   automatically.
 Check the diagnostics (Admin -> Diagnostics) to confirm the correct Textpattern version number is displayed and whether there are any errors.
-  NOTE: Upgrades from versions prior to 4.2.0 will present this warning upon the first login to the admin-side:
+  NOTE: Upgrades from versions prior to 4.2.0 will present warnings or errors upon the first login to the admin-side.
+These may include:
-    Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx This is expected behaviour.
-The warning will disappear with subsequent navigation in the admin-side.
+    Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx
+    Undefined variable: language in
+    /path/to/your/site/textpattern/index.php at line xx
+    Undefined variable: gmtoffset in
+    /path/to/your/site/textpattern/update/_to_4.2.0.php at line xx This is expected behaviour.
+The messages will disappear with subsequent navigation in the admin-side.
 * Verify all preference settings (Admin -> Preferences).
 * Remove the /textpattern/setup/ directory from your site.